Alexander Scourby: Theater and film work

 Back on the New York stage, Scourby played Rakitin in Emlyn Williams' adaptation of Turgenev's A Month in the Country and Peter Cauchon in Siobhán McKenna's interpretation of Saint Joan, both presented at the Off-Broadway Phoenix Theatre in 1956.
 Again at the Phoenix, he played King Claudius in Hamlet in the spring of 1961, bringing to the role, as Howard Taubman noted in The New York Times (March 17, 1961), the appropriate "fret of fear and decay."

 In 1963, Scourby was given the featured role of Gorotchenko, the Communist commissar who stalks a White Russian noble couple fleeing the Revolution, in Tovarich, a Broadway musical by Lee Pockriss and Anne Croswell, based on the comedy by Robert E. Sherwood and Jacques Deval.
 The musical opened at the Broadway Theatre on March 18, 1963, with Vivien Leigh and Jean-Pierre Aumont as Scourby's prey.
 "The signal tribute to Alexander Scourby...", critic Norman Nadel wrote in his review in the New York World-Telegram and Sun (April 2, 1963), "was the hearty hissing opening night as he strolled on stage.
 In polished villainy, he has no peer".
 Shortly after Tovarich closed, on November 9, 1963, after 264 performances, Scourby began rehearsals in Los Angeles for a Theatre Group presentation of Anton Chekhov's The Sea Gull, in which he starred with Jeanette Nolan for forty performances, beginning on January 10, 1964.

 In the early 1950s, Scourby worked in television as both a narrator and actor.
 One of his continuing assignments was as narrator for NBC's Project 20 public affairs specials.
 He narrated a ninety-minute condensation of the television series, Victory at Sea, for Project 20 in 1954.
 Other Project 20 assignments were in regard to the atomic bomb, and three religious documentaries using great paintings to tell the Bible story: The Coming of Christ (at Christmas); He Is Risen (at Easter); and The Law and Prophets of the Old Testament.
-Audio from The Coming of Christ, with orchestrations by Robert Russell Bennett was released by Decca Records in 1960 to popular acclaim.
-In 1965 he replaced Sean Connery as narrator on the television special The Incredible World of James Bond.
+Audio from The Coming of Christ, with orchestrations by Robert Russell Bennett, was released by Decca Records in 1960 to popular acclaim.

+In 1965, he narrated the Youngstown Sheet and Tube sponsored films, Search.
+The film won a CINE (Council on International Nontheatrical Events) Golden Eagle Award in 1964.
+It was selected for entry into international film festivals in Venice and Edinburgh.

+Scourby replaced Sean Connery as narrator of the television special The Incredible World of James Bond, originally broadcast by NBC in 1965.
+He narrated the 1965 United States Navy documentary Pacific Frontier.